eXept Software AG Logo

 execute the receiver, but abort the evaluation after aTimeDuration if still running.

-Return the receiver's value, or nil if aborted.
+Return the receiver's value, or nil if aborted due to a timeout.

 The receiver's code must be prepared